 Furthermore, the periods of normal function give people a false sense of ability.
 Confidence in our ability to perform well can overshadow any distracted periods, which can have a significant detrimental impact on our normal functioning.

-A bad night’s sleep before an important meeting is definitely not the ideal scenario.
+A bad night’s sleep before an interview is definitely not the ideal scenario.
 But if you don’t sleep well for just one night it isn’t likely to have a particularly big impact on your performance.
 Even if you’re not well rested you should still be able to perform well in your job interview – it just might not feel like you have.

 The paradox of course is that worrying about getting enough rest makes it harder to get to sleep.
 Don’t get anxious if you can’t sleep straight away.
 It will come eventually: when sleep is your goal, you are more likely to achieve it if you do not care whether you fall asleep or not.

 Tips to improve sleep before a job interview

 Create an environment that maximises your chances for a restful sleep: